justinkunz/WordleSolver/README.md

 ## Usage

-Go to [https://www.powerlanguage.co.uk/wordle/](Wordle) and run [this snippet](./index.js) in the console.
+Open [Wordle](https://www.powerlanguage.co.uk/wordle/) and run [this snippet](./index.js) in the console.
 Yesterday's, today's and tomorrow's wordle solution will be printed.

 To find the solution for a custom date (past or future), run one of the following: